Cantue35/RepoMap/README.md

-# RepoMap
+# RepoTree

-A Python script to generate and display the directory structure of any GitHub repository in a tree view format.
+RepoTree is a Python script that generates and displays the directory structure of any GitHub repository in a tree view format.

 ## Features

-- Fetches repository structure using the GitHub API
+- **Fetch Repository Structure**: Retrieves the directory and file structure of a GitHub repository using the GitHub API.
-- Displays the directory and file structure in a tree view format
+- **Tree View Format**: Displays the repository structure in an easy-to-read tree view format.
-- Handles rate limiting and retries requests automatically
+- **Rate Limiting Handling**: Automatically handles rate limiting and retries requests.
-- Provides error handling for common issues
+- **Error Handling**: Provides error handling for invalid repository names and unexpected response formats.

 ## Requirements